Latest update: June 12, 2021

 Most importantly, Samsung has also now definitively replied on the USB subject; at the risk of spoiling the surprise, be sure to stay tuned for the likely conclusion of this topic in this page's last (and probably final) section.

 Finally, yet another breakage with potentially broad and dire consequences.
-Mergeall compare-only runs have now been clocked at 10 times slower on Android 11 than they were on Android 10 and earlier, and the slowdown is larger in some contexts.
+Mergeall compare-only runs have now been clocked at 10 times slower on Android 11 than they were on Android 10 and earlier, and can be a colossal 100X slower on 11 in some contexts.
 This impacts usage in both Termux and Pydroid 3, and might make POSIX-based data-processing programs impractical on Android alone—whether they manage to work around 11's other constraints or not.
 And it's not just Mergeall: scans for sizes in all file explorers tested are also much slower on Android 11, and unusably so for large folders.
-The slowdowns ultimately reflect a deliberate performance downgrade for shared storage, which may trigger other throttling; but the full story requires a short empirical journey to see how deep the damage goes.
+The slowdowns ultimately reflect a deliberate performance downgrade for shared storage, which seems related to a filesystem change, and may trigger other throttling; but the full story requires a short empirical journey to see how deep the damage goes.

 To measure this regression, Mergeall was run on-phone in